-TIMING OF APPLICATION
+TIMING OF NITROGEN APPLICATIONS

-The potential for N loss from turfgrass sites primarily occurs when an excessive rate of NO3-N is applied to turf that is not actively growing.
-Thus, most of the annual fertilizer requirement should be applied during periods of active shoot (leaf blades, rhizomes, stolons) and/or root growth using NH4-N based fertilizers.
+The potential for N loss from turfgrass sites primarily occurs when an excessive rate of NO_3 -N is applied to turf that is not actively growing.
+Thus, most of the annual fertilizer requirement should be applied during periods of active shoot (leaf blades, rhizomes, stolons) and/or root growth using NH_4 -N based fertilizers.

-The primary period for growth of warm season grass species (zoysiagrass, bermudagrass,) is from mid-spring, after dormancy has broken, through mid-fall, when the first killing frost is experienced.
+The primary period for growth for bermudagrass athletic fields is from mid-spring, after dormancy has broken, through mid-fall, when the first killing frost is experienced.
 Thus, N applications should generally be restricted to these periods; however, fertilizer that contains primarily NH4-N can be applied up to a month before dormancy is typically broken in the spring so that N is available for plant uptake when growth begins.
 This can be helpful in the recovery from winter damage and spring dead spot of bermudagrass.
-Applications after September 1 are not generally recommended due to the possible enhancement of winterkill, particularly with bermudagrass.
-However, if bermudagrass has been overseeded with a cool season species such as perennial ryegrass, up to 0.9 pound N per 1000 ft2 may be applied after September 1 to enhance its performance.
+Applications after September 1 are not generally recommended due to the possible enhancement of bermudagrass winterkill.
+However, if a bermudagrass athletic field has been overseeded with a cool season species such as perennial ryegrass, up to 0.9 pound N per 1000 ft2 may be applied after September 1 to enhance performance of the cool season species.